- Nonwoven, surface conditioning belts clean, blend, deburr and finish

 Hard-Working Minerals: Aluminum Oxide and Silicon Carbide

-We manufacture Scotch-Brite™ Surface Conditioning Belts with a choice of silicon carbide or aluminum oxide abrasive mineral.
+Scotch-Brite™ Surface Conditioning Belts are manufactured with a choice of silicon carbide or aluminum oxide abrasive mineral.
 Silicon carbide is a synthetic mineral that is very sharp and commonly used for low-pressure applications such as paint prep and finishing.
 Aluminum oxide is a hard, blocky mineral that provides high cut-rate and long life.
 While silicon carbide breaks down faster than aluminum oxide, it produces a finer finish.

 An Alternative for Wheels and Discs